If you’ve ever asked yourself why do I only have one internet provider to pick from, Allconnect can answer that.

-The reasons why you have certain ISPs to pick from involve limited availability, exclusive provider contracts, high expansion costs and large monopolies.
+You have certain ISPs to choose from at your address because they are limited in availability, have exclusive provider contracts, have high expansion costs, or have large monopolies.

 Limited availability

 Many ISPs have limited availability.
-One look at the FCC’s broadband map shows areas with a wide variety of choices for ISPs marked as darker and areas with lower ISP choices marked as lighter.
-For instance, the 10th Street and Market Street block in the San Francisco area has over 12 ISPs to choose from.
+The FCC’s broadband map shows areas with a wide variety of ISP choices marked as darker and areas with lower ISP choices marked as lighter.
+For instance, the San Francisco area’s 10th Street and Market Street block has over 12 ISPs.
 Meanwhile, a part of rural Nevada (Lincoln County) has three ISPs, all of which are satellite internet options.

-There are a few factors that go into causing limited availability.
+Limited availability can be caused by several factors.
 Regional logistics can make expanding networks difficult.
-It can be hard to run fiber networks through mountainous regions or other difficult terrain.
-Fiber optic lines often have to be buried underground.
+Fiber networks can also be difficult to run through mountainous regions or other difficult terrain, and fiber optic lines often have to be buried underground.

-Rural areas can also mean it is less cost-effective for the ISPs to connect to those areas since there are fewer people.
-A few extra customers are often not enough to justify these providers going through the cost and labor to expand into low-population areas.
-This is often referred to as the digital divide
+Rural areas can also mean it is less cost-effective for ISPs to connect to those areas since there are fewer people.
+A few extra customers are often not enough to justify these providers’ spending the cost and labor to expand into low-population areas, which is often referred to as the digital divide.

 According to the Institute for Local Self-Reliance, the large ISPs that provide DSL networks overwhelmingly do not support broadband speeds in rural areas.
 It states, “The big telecom companies have largely abandoned rural America.”